 Therefore, since her faith was true faith it was necessary that things would be as she believed.
 But if you are once again disturbed by my saying “It was necessary…”, then remember that the truth of the virgin's faith was not the cause of his dying freely but that her faith was true faith because this was going to happen.
 (Cur Deus homo 2.17, 124.27–125.3)

 William of Champeaux (c.
 1070–1122) dealt with an argument against the compatibility between contingency and divine omniscience which was discussed in Augustine's City of God (V.9).
-In response to Cicero's De fato and De divinatione, Augustine refuted the claim that the possibility of events having happened otherwise implies the possibility of error in God.
-William stated that the antecedent of the argument is true but the consequent is false and therefore the consequence is not valid (Lottin 1959, 195, Marenbon 1997, 226–227).
-Peter Abelard (1079–1142/4) , in discussing the same example, applied the systematic division between modal statements de sensu or in the compound sense and modal statements de re or in the divided sense.
+In response to Cicero's De fato and De divinatione, Augustine refuted the claim that if events can happen in any way other than God has foreseen, then God can be in error.
+William stated that the antecedent of the argument is true but the consequent is false and therefore the consequence is not valid (Lottin 1959, 195; Marenbon 1997, 226–227).
+Peter Abelard (1079–1142/4), in discussing the same example, applied the systematic division between modal statements de sensu or in the compound sense and modal statements de re or in the divided sense.
 (For Abelard's modal terminology, see Super Perihermenias 3–47.
 Later authors used the expression de dicto instead of de sensu.)
 Abelard's analysis of Cicero's argument was often repeated in medieval theology, since it was put forward in slightly modified form in Peter Lombard's Sententiae (c.
 1157), which became the standard medieval introduction to theology.
 Abelard states that when the proposition ‘A thing can be otherwise than God knows it to be’ is read as a modal proposition de sensu, the antecedent is false and the possibility of God's error as a consequent would not follow even if the consequence were valid.
 When the antecedent is read de re, it is true, but the consequent is false, since if things were otherwise, then God would possess different knowledge of them.
 This shows that the consequence is not valid.
 Following Peter Abelard, Peter Lombard formulated the same view in stating that ‘Things cannot be other than as God foreknows them’ is true in the compound sense and false in the divided sense.
 The truth of the compound sense saves God's infallibility and the falsity of the divided sense expresses God's freedom and the metaphysical contingency of the future (Peter Lombard, Sententiae I.38.2; Peter Abelard, Logica ‘Ingredientibus’, 429.26–430.36; Dialectica, 217.27–219.24).
 It is assumed here that when a temporally definite statement is true, its denial may be possibly true.

-Future contingent statements could be dealt with as time-dependent future tense statement types with truth-values changing in accordance with the time of assertion, as in Aristotle and Hellenistic philosophy.
+Early medieval logicians could deal with singular future statements as statement types with truth-values changing in accordance with the time of assertion, as in Aristotle and Hellenistic philosophy.
 (For the prevalence of temporally indefinite sentences in ancient philosophy, see Hintikka 1973, Ch.
 4; Bobzien 1998, 66–67, 100–101, 109–111.)
-In the theological context of timeless divine omniscience, it was more natural to regard these statements or their asserted content as atemporal.
+In the theological context of timeless divine omniscience, it was more natural to regard these statements as atemporal and temporally definite.
 Abelard calls statements propositions (propositio) and what is asserted by a statement its dictum.
 He considered that a statement is true or false when its dictum is true or false.
 In dealing with prophesy, Abelard suggested that the dictum about a singular event is first expressed by a future tense proposition and then by present and past tense propositions.
 (For the nature of the dictum, contrasted with the ‘facts’ and ‘propositions’ of twentieth-century philosophical jargon, see Marenbon 1997, 202–209).
 The view of the atemporal propositional content was developed further by twelfth-century authors who were later called nominales.
 One of the theses of this group was ‘What is once true is always true.’
-(See Iwakuma and Ebbesen 1992, 196, 199–201, 205, 206 for the relevant texts.
+(See Iwakuma and Ebbesen 1992, 196, 199–201, 205–206 for the relevant texts.
 For the history of the principle, see also Marenbon 1992, 58–61 and Ebbesen 1992, 73–74.)
-This thesis was often employed in the discussions of the question of how the beliefs of Abraham and others who lived before the coming of Christ and believed various things about him were the same as the beliefs of those who live after His coming.
+This thesis was employed in the discussions of how the beliefs of Abraham and others who lived before the coming of Christ and believed various things about him were the same as the beliefs of those who live after His coming.
 The reason for asking this was that the previous beliefs were formulated in future tense statements and the latter in present or past tense statements.
-According to the nominales, one could deal with these problems by regarding as basic a temporally definite propositional content the meaning of which is expressed by various tensed expressions depending on when they are uttered.
-While tensed statements about temporally definite singular events have a changing truth-value, the corresponding non-tensed dicta are unchangingly true or false (Nuchelmans 1973, 177–189; for some later examples, see also Nuchelmans 1980, Lewis 1995 and Goris 2001).
+According to the nominales, one could regard as basic a temporally definite propositional content the meaning of which is expressed by various tensed expressions depending on when they are uttered.
+While tensed statements about temporally definite singular events have a changing truth-value, the corresponding non-tensed dicta are unchangingly true or false (Nuchelmans 1973, 177–189; for some later examples, see also Nuchelmans 1980; Lewis 1995; Goris 2001).
 Peter of Poitiers (c.
 1130–1205), one of the authors taking this approach, argued that while the singular statements about contingent things are immutably true or false because of God's eternal choice, their unchanging truth-value could be otherwise.
 God does not know contingent things through tensed statements, since their truth-value is changeable.
 If God's knowledge is described by using tensed statements, analogously to the articles of faith before and after the coming of Christ, one should read them so that they signify the same (Peter of Poitiers, Sententiae I.7, 133–143; I.12.199–223; I.14.328–253).
 This became a well-known position, since it was also employed in Peter Lombard's Sententiae (I.39.1; I.41.3.)

 Gilbert of Poitiers (1085/90–1154) stressed the idea that natural regularities which are called natural necessities are not absolute, since they are chosen by God and can be overridden by divine power.
 This had become a widespread theological view in Gilbert's time.
 Gilbert explained it in the light of the Augustinian view of God's acting by divine will, which chooses between alternative providential plans, and divine omnipotence as an executive power.
 There is an interesting formulation of Plato's ‘Platonitas’ in Gilbert.
 This is said to include all of what Plato was, is and will be as well as what he could be but never is.
 Even though Gilbert does not explain why there is a modal element in the individual concept, it was probably needed in order to speak about Plato in alternative possible histories or, as in Abelard, about Socrates as a bishop.
 Gilbert seems to have been the first to formulate an individual concept in this way (Marenbon 2007, 158–159).